acm-projects/Lore/README.md

  Lore is an interactive and collaborative storytelling game for anyone who enjoys creating imaginative stories with friends.
 Players can create groups, start stories, and vote on plot points to compete against players.
 When stuck, players can use the AI driven suggestions to craft their next plot point.
 Whether you're bored at a family gathering or finding an activity to do with your close friends, Lore fosters creativity and community, making it easy for users to connect and craft memorable stories together.
 So gather your friends, unleash your creativity, and start crafting your own lore today!
 </p>

-## MVP (Minimum Viable Product)
+## MVP ✔️

 * User account with user authentication
 * Story and group creation
   * Ability to start a new story and invite others to collaborate/lobby to join the game with friends or others online.
-* Fun and unique prompt suggestions
+* Prompt suggestions
-* Chapter Voting System:
+* Chapter Voting System
   * Mechanism for users to propose multiple options for the next chapter.
   * Voting system for collaborators to choose their preferred plot twist, character decision, or story direction.
 * Story Portal & Profile
   * Ongoing stories, completion status, people added to the story, and short description.
 * Story Display & Visualization:
-* Display the current story and previous chapters in a readable format & show popular vote of progressions
+  * Display the current story and previous chapters in a readable format & show progression
+  * Visualization of Story line

-## Stretch Goals
+## Stretch Goals 💡

-* Annotation/ live chat features
+* Annotation / live chat features during the game
 * Community feed of popular stories
 * Pin stories to profile
 * Export and Downloading stories to be shared